Semi-Bandit Learning for Monotone Stochastic Optimization: Applications

 \subsection{Prophet Inequality}

 The Prophet Inequality~\citep{krengel1977SemiamartsAF, samuel1984comparison} is a fundamental problem in optimal stopping, which has also been used extensively in algorithmic game theory.
 The input consists of $n$ rewards which arrive in a given fixed sequence, say $\varX_1, \ldots, \varX_n$.
 Each reward $\varX_i$ is drawn independently from a known distribution $\calD_i$.
 We are interested in online policies, that upon observing each reward, selects or discards it immediately.
 The policy can select at most one reward, and it terminates right after making a selection (without observing any future reward).
 Note that we have semi-bandit feedback because only some of the rewards are observed in any policy execution.
 The goal is to maximize the expected selected reward.
 The classical results obtain a $\frac12$-approximate policy relative to the ``clairvoyant'' optimal value $\E [\max_{i=1}^n \varX_i]$; there are also instances where no policy can achieve a better approximation to this benchmark.
 Here, we will compare to a more realistic non-clairvoyant benchmark: the optimal policy which is also constrained to make selection decisions in the given order (same as an algorithm).
 It is known that there is an optimal threshold-based policy: given thresholds $\{\tau_i\}_{i=1}^n$, the policy selects $i$ if and only if $\varX_i > \tau_i$.
-This is a $1$-threshold policy, as defined in \Cref{sec:continuous}.
-Moreover, the prophet inequality problem is {strongly monotone} (see Lemma~28 in \cite{GuoHT+21}), which implies that it is down-monotone.
-Finally, for any policy $\sigma$ and leaf $\ell$ (see \eqref{eq:representcts} for details), the corresponding reward function is $f_{\sigma,\ell}(\bx) = x_\ell,$ where $x_\ell$ denotes the value of the random variable at leaf $\ell$.
-It is straightforward to verify that $f_{\sigma,\ell}$ is coordinate-wise monotone (see Remark~\ref{rk:coordinate monotone}).
-Using Theorem~\ref{thm:main-cont}, we get a polynomial time online learning algorithm for the the prophet inequality problem with unknown distributions that has $1$-regret $O(n U \sqrt{T\log T})$ where all r.v.s are $[0,U]$ bounded.
-This improves upon the $O(n^{3} U \sqrt{T} \log T)$ bound from \cite{GatmiryKS+22}, although the previous result holds in the stronger bandit-feedback model.
-We note that there are other learning-based results~\citep{AzarKW14,RubinsteinWW20} based on limited number of samples, that imply $\frac12$-regret algorithms by comparing to the clairvoyant benchmark.
-Note that our guarantee and that of \cite{GatmiryKS+22} are stronger because they do not incur any multiplicative approximation factor.
+This is a $2$-threshold policy, as defined in \Cref{sec:continuous}.